This is an Advanced project!

 This is a stand-alone project.
 The Fremont Nightstand is not a pre-requisite.
 Everything you need to successfully build this piece will be presented in detail.
 But, if this project seems a bit daunting, you may want to start with the smaller Nightstand.

 - Detailed cut list and plans including a PDF and a SketchUp file (Metric and Imperial).

-- Paper patterns so you can make your own hard templates.
+- Printable PDF patterns you can use to generate your own hard templates.

 - Hours of detailed video instruction (15 videos in total) showing every step of the build.

 - All videos and plans are digital and will be available for download upon purchase.

 What will I learn?

 - Greene & Greene edge/corner treatment

 - Spline joinery